 A wide array of useful information may be found on the main FSU website.
-Through the search engine in the top right corner of the site you may search for other myFSU Portal - https://my.fsu.edu

-FSU websites, contact information for faculty and staff, and information about departments and services on campus.
+Through the search engine in the top right corner of the site you may search for other FSU websites, contact information for faculty and staff, and information about departments and services on campus.
 In case of an emergency this site will contain the latest information and instructions for students.